 7. Bake for 25–30 minutes.
 When they’re ready the edges will look crispy and charred.
 Sprinkle with rosemary and sea salt.
 Serve hot.

-Tip: if you want a bit more rosemary flavour, add in a teaspoon of finely chopped rosemary into the milk and stock mixture, just before you add in the polenta.
+Tip: If you want a bit more rosemary flavour, add in a teaspoon of finely chopped rosemary into the milk and stock mixture, just before you add in the polenta.
 To make these vegetarian friendly, simply swap the chicken stock for chicken style stock, or vegetable stock.